IQSS/dataverse/doc/sphinx-guides/source/developers/remote-users.rst

 ``curl http://localhost:8080/api/admin/settings/:DebugShibAccountType -X PUT -d RANDOM``

-For a list of possible values, please "find usages" on the settings key above and look at the enum.
+For a list of possible values, please find enum ``DevShibAccountType`` in the source code.

 Now when you go to http://localhost:8080/shib.xhtml you should be prompted to create a Shibboleth account.

 OAuth is much more straightforward to get working on your laptop than Shibboleth.
 GitHub is a good identity provider to test with because you can easily request a Client ID and Client Secret that works against localhost.
 Follow the instructions in the :doc:`/installation/oauth2` section of the installation Guide and use "http://localhost:8080/oauth2/callback.xhtml" as the callback URL.

-In addition to setting up OAuth on your laptop for real per above, you can also use a dev/debug mode:
+In addition to setting up OAuth on your laptop for real (as in :doc:`/installation/oauth2`), you can also use a dev/debug mode:

 ``curl http://localhost:8080/api/admin/settings/:DebugOAuthAccountType -X PUT -d RANDOM_EMAIL2``

-For a list of possible values, please "find usages" on the settings key above and look at the enum.
+For a list of possible values, please find enum ``DevOAuthAccountType`` in the source code.

 Now when you go to http://localhost:8080/oauth2/firstLogin.xhtml you should be prompted to create a Shibboleth account.